jrfonseca/drmingw/README.md

 ## CatchSegv

-Dr. Mingw also includes a Windows port of GLIBC's `catchsegv` utility, which enables you to run a program, dumping a stack backtrace on any fatal exception.
+Dr. Mingw also includes a Windows replica of GLIBC's `catchsegv` utility, which enables you to run a program, dumping a stack backtrace on any fatal exception.
 Dr. Mingw's catchsegv has additional features:

 * will collect and dump all `OutputDebugString` messages to stderr